WepinWallet/wepin-widget-js-sdk/README.md

 # @wepin/widget-sdk
-Wepin Widget Javascript SDK for Web
+Wepin Widget Javascript SDK for Web.

+This package is only available in the web environment.
+It cannot be used in Android and iOS apps (Webview).

 ## :fast_forward: Get App ID and Key
 Contact to wepin.contact@iotrust.kr